Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 Sorry, can I interrupt for two seconds?

-Mum, if you want to just walk around the block for a bit.
+mom if you want to just walk around the block for a bit

-Jess says, Mum, if I can come with you, that'd be great.
+Jess is if I can come with you that is right

-So, during this multi-day scientific retreat, word came through that one of the attendees,
+Word came through that one of the attendees

 the oddball man named John Lilly.